ujr/guides/drafts/Generalities.md

 Guidelines say how, not why.
 Sometimes they are random choices, sometimes “by history”, and sometimes there is a real reason.

+- Fail Early is a useful guideline.
+But in a sense, it contradicts the Robustness Principle (Postel's Law).
+  Robustness is certainly a desirable property of any program, but it fosters sloppy input.
+The dilemma might be resolved by seeing that making a program robust requires some effort, whereas failing early is a cheap matter of discipline.
+Go for robustness if you can afford it; otherwise fail early (raise an error whenever something looks suspicious).

 - Whether or not to use the BOM (byte-order-mark) with UTF-8 is depated.
 On Windows there is a tendency to use it, while in Web projects there is a strong tendency to not use it.